 24. High Knees

-The high knee is an explosive move that’s great for building muscle and burning calories in little time.
-It strengthens the lower body muscles and helps improves body composition.
+The high knee is an explosive move that’s great for building muscle and burning calories quickly.
+It strengthens the lower body muscles and helps improve body composition.

 How to: Stand straight with your feet together.
 Bring your knees toward your chest alternatively in a running motion.
 Perform as fast as you can for the desired time.